Education in Cambodia: Buddhist education

 Before the French organized a Western-style education system, the Buddhist wat, with monks as teachers, provided the only formal education in Cambodia.
 The monks traditionally regarded their main education function as the teaching of Buddhist doctrine and history and the importance of gaining merit.
 Other subjects were regarded as secondary.
 In this way schoolboys — girls were not allowed to study in these institutions — were taught to read and to write Khmer, and they were instructed in the rudiments of Buddhism.

 In 1933 a secondary school system for novice monks was created in the Buddhist religious system.
 Many wat schools had so-called Pauli schools that provided three years of elementary education from which the student could compete for entrance into the Buddhist lyceums.
-Graduates of these lyceums could sit for the entrance examination to the Buddhist University in Phnom Pen.
+Graduates of these lyceums could sit for the entrance examination to the Buddhist University in Phnom Penh.
 The curriculum of the Buddhist schools consisted of the study of Cali, Buddhist doctrine, and Khmer, along with mathematics, Cambodian history and geography, science, hygiene, civics, and agriculture.
 Buddhist instruction was under the authority of the Ministry of Religion.

 Nearly 600 Buddhist primary schools, with an enrolment of more than 10,000 novices and with 800 monks as instructors, existed in 1962.
 The Preach Samaritan Buddhist Lyceum —a four-year institution in Phnom Penh founded in 1955— included courses in Tali, in Sanskrit, and in Khmer, as well as in many modern disciplines.
 In 1962 the student body numbered 680.
 The school's graduates could continue their studies in the Preach Sihanouk Haj Buddhist University created in 1959.

 The university offered three cycles of instruction; the doctoral degree was awarded after successful completion of the third cycle.
 In 1962 there were 107 students enrolled in the Buddhist University.
-By the 1969-70 academic year, more than 27,000 students were attending Buddhist religious elementary schools, 1,328 students were at Buddhist lyceums, and 176 students were enrolled at the Buddhist University.
+By the 1969–70 academic year, more than 27,000 students were attending Buddhist religious elementary schools, 1,328 students were at Buddhist lyceums, and 176 students were enrolled at the Buddhist University.

 The Buddhist Institute was a research institution formed in 1930 from the Royal Library.
 The institute contained a library, record and photograph collections, and a museum.
 Several commissions were part of the institute.
 A folklore commission published collections of Cambodian folktales, a Tripitaka Commission completed a translation of the Buddhist canon into Khmer, and a dictionary commission produced a definitive two-volume dictionary of Khmer.